Cathedral Quartet: 1990s: Gaither Homecoming years

 In February 1990, Funderburk left to help form the quartet Perfect Heart.
 The Cathedrals hired tenor Kurt Young to replace him, but Young left the quartet after two months.
 Young was replaced by Ernie Haase, a young tenor from Indiana.
 Later that year, Trammell left to form Greater Vision with Gerald Wolfe.
 Scott Fowler, former lead singer of the Sound, became the quartet's baritone and bass guitarist; this was the final version of the Cathedrals.
-The full group (including present and former members) recorded a concert, The Cathedral Quartet: A Reunion, in 1995.
+The full group (including present and former members, except for Danny Koker, Roger Horne, Lorne Matthews, Bill Dykes, Jim Garstang, Steve Lee and Kurt Young) recorded a concert, The Cathedral Quartet: A Reunion, in 1995.

 Bill Gaither and the Gaither Vocal Band recorded Homecoming, a tribute to Southern gospel music, during the early 1990s.
 Gaither enlisted George Younce and Glen Payne for the album (which inspired the Gaither Homecoming videos), and the Cathedral Quartet was included on later videos in the series.
 In addition to touring and appearing in the Gaither Homecoming videos, the group appeared three times on NBC's Today show during the decade.

 Final years and farewell tour

 Younce and Payne's health began to decline; Younce had kidney failure and heart disease by 1999, and Payne was diagnosed with liver cancer.
 They decided to disband the group after a farewell tour, as the group's health permitted.
 The Gaithers and the Cathedrals recorded a live Cathedrals Farewell Celebration video on May 18, 1999, on which they were joined by The Statler Brothers, The Oak Ridge Boys, Sandi Patty, Guy Penrod, and the Gaither Vocal Band.
 The Cathedrals would make their final appearance at the National Quartet Convention without Payne.
 During a performance Payne called via telephone from his hospital bed, he sang the song I Won't Have to Cross Jordan Alone to which the audience gave him a standing ovation at the end.
-On October 15, 1999, Glen Payne died from liver cancer at aged 72.
-After Glen's death, Roger Bennett sung Glen's part until the group final concert on December 11, 1999, in Akron, Ohio.
+On October 15, 1999, Payne died from liver cancer aged 72.
+After Payne's death, Bennett sang Payne's part until the group's final concerts on December 9, 10, and 11, 1999 in Akron, Ohio.